What Makes a Good Tutor?

 2. The tutor is also a practicing artist.
 Their paintings should inspire you.

-Later on, I shared a studio with a professional picture restorer.
-Watching him work & asking for explanations about painting techniques was just fabulous.
+I used to share a studio with a professional picture restorer.
+Watching him work (& asking for explanations about painting techniques) was just fabulous.
 I couldn’t have learnt this from a ‘how to paint’ book.

 I hear & I forget